MAS in Humanitarian Leadership

 This variety of factors requires strong strategic, operational, and leadership skills for managerial and field personnel.
 Leadership skills are particularly important, since human interaction is the basis of any humanitarian response.

-In view of these challenges and opportunities, the study programme "MAS in Humanitarian Leadership" is designed to develop the competencies of humanitarian leaders and managers.
-Furthermore, the programme helps leaders and managers that humanitarian services become more effective and reach the people who are affected by conflicts and disasters.
+In view of these challenges and opportunities, the study programme "MAS in Humanitarian Leadership" develops the competencies of humanitarian leaders and managers.
+Furthermore, the programme helps leaders and managers design humanitarian services, which are effective and reach the people who are affected by conflicts and disasters.

 MAS Module: Contents and Faculty